Kanaricc/iron_tank/README.md

 ### Normal

-* Input and answer are readed from file.
+* Input and answer are read from file.
-* Program io use standard io stream.
+* Program IO uses standard io stream.
 * Program should only use limited memory and exit in limited time, or it will be killed.
-* Program are granted ONLY basic permissions such as allocating memory, reading standard stream and some system-related operations.
+* Program is granted ONLY basic permissions such as allocating memory, reading standard stream and some system-related operations.

 This is the common and useful mode for most situation.